Webinar

 If the uptime doesn't get you, maybe their incomplete data will.

-The USPS database exists to support the US mail delivery system.
-As such, the database does not contain every single address in the United States.
-Instead, the USPS keeps records on about 160 million homes and businesses while leaving out millions of addresses they just don't deliver.
+The USPS database supports the US mail delivery system.
+It may surprise you that the USPS database does NOT include every deliverable address in the United States.
+It maintains records on approximately 160 million homes and businesses but excludes millions of addresses that are not part of its delivery network.

 When it comes to software for USPS address validation, the postal service focuses on organizing address data, NOT on sharing it.
 Therefore, third-party companies create the best address validation services and software, allowing you to use the USPS database info in a more effective and less restrictive way than the USPS.
 Many of these companies take the data from the USPS and combine it with supplemental information they feel would be helpful to their customers.
 Most of these providers make this augmented data available through APIs.